Conflict with the Indigenous Nations

 destroy the tribes.

-Not all Americans were ‘exterminators’ – some
+Not all Americans were ‘exterminators’ – groups

-hoped that Indigenous people could be assimilated/ Americanised into
+'Friends of the Indian' hoped that Indigenous people could be assimilated/ Americanised into

 capitalism and individualism; Senator Henry Dawes hoped to “rid the